samhenrigold/windows-dev-docs/uwp/app-resources/makepri-exe-configuration.md

 ## resources@majorVersion attribute

 The default value for this attribute is 1.
-If you provide an explicit value, and you also use the deprecated `/VersionMajor(vma)` command-line option for the MakePri.exe tool, then the value in the config file takes precedence.
+If you provide an explicit value, and you also use the deprecated `/VersionMajor(vma)` command-line option for the MakePri.exe tool, then the value in the config file takes precedence:

-Here's an example.

 ```xml
 <resources majorVersion="2">